 I’ve also seen a lot of great hang tags that are attached with a safety pin.
 Anyone can get something printed and attach it with a string and safety pin it to your shirts.
 Better yet buy a stamp and hand stamp your design on a hang tag.

 Woven tshirt tags look more professional and are still very affordable.
 I really like them on the bottom edge of the shirt like the ugmonk and johnny cupcakes examples above.
-Check out Custom Labels 4 U for woven tags, they make quality woven tags and are affordable.
+Check out recommended woven tag manufacturer, they make quality woven tags and are affordable.

 Tshirt tag design tip